maxjoseph22/thyspace/README.md

 # Contributors

-Doug Fairfield
+- Doug Fairfield
-Shola Forbes
+- Max Joseph
-Khalid Ham
+- Shola Forbes
-Cezary Karwoski-Budd
+- Khalid Ham
-Safaa Imran
+- Cezary Karwoski-Budd
-Max Joseph
+- Safaa Imran

 We appreciate your interest in ThySpace and may your alliances be ever strong!!